Ross74U/docx2pdf-rs/README.md

 *The output is **not** very human.*

-Performance overhead, this program compresses all non-jpeg media files into jepg via turbojpeg in PARALLEL using Rayon, this is fast for large documents with many images, but will incur a large mem tax as it needs to load all image files into memory.
+Performance overhead, this program compresses all non-jpeg media files into jpeg via turbojpeg in PARALLEL using Rayon, this is fast for large documents with many images, but will incur a large mem tax as it needs to load all image files into memory.

 Besides this, everything else is done via streaming and should be fine.